Date last updated: 15 October 2021

 Who can get parental responsibility?

 If a father isn’t married to the mother and isn’t registered on a child’s birth certificate, he won’t automatically have parental responsibility.
-If he is registered on the birth certificate, but it happened before December 2003, he will also not automatically have parental responsibility.
+He also won’t automatically have parental responsibility if he is registered on the birth certificate, but it happened before December 2003.

 A biological father who does not already have parental responsibility can get it by: